-You spend, in one full day, about as much time in your bed as you do at your job.
+Each day, you spend about as much time in your bed as you do at your job.
 While those blissful eight hours in dreamland may seem to fly by most nights, they constitute a significant chunk of your life.
 Why not invest in luxury bed linens and bedding collections?
 This list of types of bedding tells you exactly what to look for in luxury linens to help you make your dream bed.